boazbk/tcs/lec_07_other_models.md

 ### List processing

-Now we come to a bigger hurdle, which is how to implement $MAP$, $FILTER$, $REDUCE$ and $RECURSE$ in the λ calculus.
+Now we come to a bigger hurdle, which is how to implement $MAP$, $FILTER$, $REDUCE$ and $RECURSE$ in the pure λ calculus.
 It turns out that we can build $MAP$ and $FILTER$ from $REDUCE$, and $REDUCE$ from $RECURSE$.
 For example $MAP(L,f)$ is the same as $REDUCE(L,g)$ where $g$ is the operation that on input $x$ and $y$, outputs $PAIR(f(x),NIL)$ if $y$ is NIL and otherwise outputs $PAIR(f(x),y)$.
 (I leave checking this as a (recommended!) exercise for you, the reader.)

 We can define $REDUCE(L,g)$ recursively, by setting $REDUCE(NIL,g)=NIL$ and stipulating that given a non-empty list $L$, which we can think of as a pair $(head,rest)$, $REDUCE(L,g) = g(head, REDUCE(rest,g)))$.
-Thus, we might try to write a λ expression for $REDUCE$ as follows
+Thus, we might try to write a recursive λ expression for $REDUCE$ as follows

 $$
 REDUCE = \lambda L,g.
 IF(ISEMPTY(L),NIL,g HEAD(L) REDUCE(TAIL(L),g)) \label{reducereceq} \;.